 When you deliver…

-… the result is a lead that can ultimately become a sale.
+… you dramatically increase the odds a lead will ultimately become a sale.

-In this article, I want to focus on the third element of the equation – getting your message to the right people.
+In this article, I want to focus on the final element of the equation – delivering your message to the right place.

-Assuming you know exactly who your target audience is, what are the most effective ways to deliver your message to them?
+Assuming you know exactly who your target audience is, where are some of the best places to deliver your message to them?